|

 The correct hotel was like a ski chalet.
 Our room had a mezzanine floor with a queen bed and desk there.
 We also had two queen beds on the lower floor, giving us three in total.
 It was a good way to have as many beds as possible in the room for a busy ski season.
 We chose not to use the mezzanine area.

-The food was okay, but the service seemed a bit slow.
 We had arrived in Teton Village around sundown, so by the time we had unpacked and cleaned up, our dinner in the hotel's Italian restaurant was quite late.
 I ordered shrimp pasta, while Vanessa had chicken parmesan.
 I think the salad that was served before the main meal would have been enough as we were both not hungry and very tired.

 Back in our room, we watched an episode of "Witch Blade" before retiring for the night.